schnerring/hugo-theme-gruvbox/README.md

 to install Go because the theme uses Go modules.

 1. `git clone` the repository and `cd` into it
-2. Run `npm install` to install the dependencies
+2. Run `npm ci` to install the dependencies
 3. Run `hugo server`

 ## Install The Theme